TABOU1-NFT/beta-test/README.md

 > However, the rewards you will receive for testing are REAL and will be accessible when the TABOU1 platform is launched

-## Credit card or MetaMask
+## Fake Credit card or MetaMask with testcoins

 Our platform offers two purchase possibilities:

-1. By using a Credit Card
+1. By using a simulated Credit Card
-2. By using coins from a MetaMask wallet
+2. By using testcoins from a MetaMask wallet

 You can choose the payment method you prefer.